kaveet/documentation/content/en/tracing/setup_overview/open_standards/otel_collector_datadog_exporter.md

     site: {{< region-param key="dd_site" code="true" >}}
 ```

 On each OpenTelemetry-instrumented application, set the resource attributes `deployment.environment`, `service.name`, and `service.version` using [the language's SDK][1].
-As a fall-back, you can also configure environment, service name, and service version at the collector level for unified service tagging by following the [example configuration file][7].
 The exporter attempts to get a hostname by checking the following sources in order, falling back to the next one if the current one is unavailable or invalid:

 1. Hostname set in the OTLP resource
 1. Manually set hostname in the exporter configuration
-1. EC2 non-default hostname (if in EC2 instance)
+1. Cloud provider API hostname
-1. EC2 instance id (if in EC2 instance)
+1. Kubernetes hostname
 1. Fully qualified domain name
 1. Operating system host name